mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 requiring days to test basic logic that *shouldn't require display testing at all!*

-If we *avoid* framework lock-in and use a good architecture, however, we can easily decouple display and business logic so we can [regression test our application in less than a second][5].
+When we use a sound architecture and libraries instead, however, we can easily decouple display and business logic so we can [regression test our application in less than a second][5].
 My commit hook for the above application eventually ran the full